 Stages of Construction

 Stage 1 - Excavation, foundation and underground service

-Stage 2 - Structural framing, windows and doors, rough electrical, mechanical and plumbing, masonry and stucco work as well as siding and roofing.
+Stage 2 - Structural framing, interior partitions, windows and doors, roofing, rough electrical, mechanical and plumbing, masonry and stucco work as well as siding installation.

 Stage 5 - Final clean and occupancy

 Building any home requires extensive coordination between site superintendents, contracted trades, municipal employees, consulting engineers and legal offices.
-Your most crucial contribution to this collaborative effort is your Décor Appointment at the Décor Store.
+Your most crucial contribution to this collaborative effort is your Décor Appointment.

 As soon as you finish your appointment and sign your colour chart, all finishes and selections are immediately processed, materials are ordered and the different trades are notified.